sumanpaul6290/Titanic-Survival-Prediction-Model/README.md

 The goal of this project is to build a predictive model that answers the question:
 “What sorts of people were more likely to survive?”

-We analyze the dataset to uncover insights and use machine learning algorithms to predict survival outcomes based on passenger data such as:
+I analyze the dataset to uncover insights and use machine learning algorithms to predict survival outcomes based on passenger data such as:

 - Passenger Class (Pclass)